2024 South Korean martial law crisis: National Assembly vote

 From 22:48, martial law forces initially requested permission from the Capital Defense Command several times to allow helicopters to fly over restricted airspace to seize the National Assembly.
-However, approval was repeatedly rejected on the grounds that the purpose of the flights was unknown.
-Permission for the helicopter flights was only approved at 23:31.
-Twenty-four helicopter flights carried 240 troops to the National Assembly, until 01:18 the next morning.
+Approval was repeatedly rejected on the grounds that the purpose of the flights was unknown.
+Permission was only approved at 23:31.
+Twenty-four helicopter flights carried 240 troops to the National Assembly until 01:18 the next morning.

 The Seoul Metropolitan Police Agency blocked all entrances to the National Assembly by 23:04 and prevented lawmakers from reaching the plenary session to overturn the martial law declaration.
 Lawmakers instead maneuvered around police barricades to enter the Assembly, with some assistance from civilians.
-At around 23:00, Lee Jae Myung live streamed himself climbing over a 1.5 m fence to gain access, and Speaker Woo also had to climb a fence to enter the Assembly premises.
+At around 23:00, Lee Jae Myung livestreamed himself climbing over a fence to gain access, and Speaker Woo also climbed a fence to enter the Assembly premises.
 Lee Jun-seok, leader of the Reform Party, was seen confronting police officers for obstructing lawmakers, but recounted later that some police officers appeared not to know what to do.

-At 23:50, UH-60P Black Hawk military helicopters were seen approaching the grounds, prompting lawmakers and aides to build furniture barricades inside.
+At 23:50, UH-60P Black Hawk military helicopters approached the grounds, prompting lawmakers and aides to build furniture barricades inside.
 Around 23:57, the 707th SMG appeared in front of the National Assembly Proceeding Hall, attempting to enter the building, leading to scuffles with aides and legislative staff who tried to prevent their entry.
-DPK spokeswoman Ahn Gwi-ryeong was seen trying to seize a rifle from a soldier before the soldier pointed it at her briefly, prompting her to berate the soldier saying "Aren't you ashamed?" as the soldier walked away.
+DPK spokeswoman Ahn Gwi-ryeong tried to seize a rifle from a soldier before the soldier pointed it at her briefly, prompting her to berate the soldier, saying "Aren't you ashamed?", as the soldier walked away.
 The video of the incident was captured on a livestream by OhmyNews and viewed millions of times on Twitter.
 She later told BBC Korean Service that "I didn't think...
 I just knew we had to stop this".

 At 00:45, around 300 military personnel entered the National Assembly building, broke windows and attempted to enter the main hall, where Speaker Woo was about to begin the plenary session to revoke the martial law decree.
 In response, staff sprayed them with fire extinguishers and successfully stopped their entry.
 Some soldiers attempted to enter through the fourth floor, but were stopped by employees.
 Soldiers broke the windows of several MPs' offices, while injuries occurred during confrontations inside the building.
 Ultimately, the soldiers were unable to access the main session hall, whose entrances were barricaded using furniture installed by staff.
 At least three helicopters also landed on the Assembly grounds while two others were seen hovering above.
 Armored military vehicles were seen on the streets, while the martial law command also ordered the eviction of the Presidential Office press corps from its building in Seoul.